 “Ultimately, the client needs to be able to see a return,” he says.

-The same principle applies to Matt Cocking, PPC Manager at Fifteen Design.
+The same principle applies to Matt Cocking, Head of PPC at Purpose Media.

 Matt says that “every report we send is focused on conversion.
 Without conversion, businesses don’t make money.
 So, why would you target yourself against anything else?”